Search String

 MS-DOS Games Versus Amiga Games

-The MS-DOS arcade-port of Joe & Mac: Caveman Ninja furnishes one example of how VGA had caught up to Amiga graphics by 1991.
-The Amiga version looks like a port whereas the VGA version could be mistaken for the original arcade game.
+The IBM PC MS-DOS port of Joe and Mac: Caveman Ninja furnishes one example of how VGA had caught up to Amiga graphics by 1992.

 No comments: